Wastedo, Minnesota

 Wastedo is an unincorporated community in Leon Township, Goodhue County, Minnesota, United States.

-The community is located at the junction of U.S. Highway 52, 380th Street (County Road 9), and 90th Avenue.
+The community is located near the junction of U.S. Highway 52, County Road 9 / 380th Street, and 90th Avenue.
+County Road 1 / 100th Avenue is nearby.

-Nearby places include Cannon Falls, Hader, and Zumbrota.
+Nearby places include Cannon Falls, Dennison, Goodhue, Hader, and Zumbrota.

 Wastedo was settled in 1856.
 The community had a post office from 1857 until 1903.